Are you looking for the truth about sunscreen?

 People justify what they want, and this is a classic example.
 However, all sun, no matter when or where on the earth it shines is equally intense regarding UVA rays.
 What’s more, these rays wrinkle the skin in the worst way.
 This is why you need “broad spectrum” sunscreen to block UVA.

 One of our most popular sunscreens is the Citrix SPF 40.
 It’s my personal favorite for everyday use.
 Another favorite is the Suntegrity 5-in-1 BB Cream SPF 30 Tinted Moisturizing Facial Sunscreen.
-Check out our complete list of sunscreens here to find out what is right for you.

 When it comes to sun protection, I’ve heard just about every excuse in the book.
 The problem is that people want the best of both worlds – they want to enjoy a sun-kissed tan, but they don’t want wrinkles, thin and fragile skin, dry skin, sun spots, skin cancer, etc. Ultimately, the choice is yours.
 Instead of potentially getting one of the aforementioned sun-induced conditions, how about being proactive and protect your skin for a healthier life?